 Prizes and Awards

 - The PLURAL+ JURY AWARD prizes will be awarded in three (3) age-based categories:

 - The PLURAL+ Jury Awards will be awarded to one entrant per category and will be selected by an independent international jury.

-- One representative of each PLURAL+ International Jury Award winner will be invited to New York, with airfare and hotel accommodation paid, to present their work at the PLURAL+ 2016 Awards Ceremony at the Paley Center for Media in the fall of 2016.
+- One representative of each PLURAL+ International Jury Award winner will be invited to New York, with airfare and hotel accommodation paid, to present their work at the PLURAL+ 2017 Awards Ceremony in New York in the fall of 2017.
 Only a youth entrant with one chaperone for each winning video will be flown to New York.